 - Lead Teacher fills out a Green School application.

-- Additional details will be sent to lead teacher by Cobb Water staff.
+- Additional details sent to lead teacher by Cobb Water staff.

-- Lead teacher ensures activity logs are submitted by the last Friday in March of the current school year.
+- Lead teacher ensures classroom activities are recorded by the last Friday in March of the current school year.

 - Award level designations will be announced and signs delivered before the end of the school year.